do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 ***

 Central tendency refers to the definition of a distribution of numbers by a particular central number.
 Generally speaking, it's the most common number or most probable common number among a range of numbers.

 If you've ever used the word 'average' in a sentence, eg _On an average the temperature is 25 degrees here_, you are more than familiar with the concept already.

-Below are the top 3 measures of central tendency.
+Mean, Median and Mode are are the top 3 measures of central tendency.
+Some of the other measures are Geometric Mean, Harmonic Mean, etc.

 ## Mean